ciaramejia3/test.github.io/README.md

 Table Code-

-* k3s_1010: Edits description in the "Suppliers" table
+* K3S_1010: Edits description in the "Suppliers" table
-* k3s_1015: Edits description in the "Suggested Orders" table
+* K3S_1015: Edits description in the "Suggested Orders" table
-* k3s_1030: Edits description in the "Products on Suggested Order" table
+* K3S_1030: Edits description in the "Products on Suggested Order" table
-* k3s_8000: Edits description in the "All Locations" table (There are a total of 3 pages)
+* K3S_8000: Edits description in the "All Locations" table (There are a total of 3 pages)

+In this example, we will edit k3s_1030.
+Description 3 will change the description seen in K3S.

+### Step 2: Edit RPG program

+Copy program (K3S_XP####) found in the 5MOD library, into your development library.
+Make the necessary edits.